-As part of NSI’s ongoing series, “A Spotlight on China’s Global Repression,” we are excited to host a discussion examining how China uses digital tools, such as social media platforms like WeChat and TikTok and its social credit system, to further the Chinese Communist Party’s repressive goals.
-Experts will outline the dangers these tactics pose inside and outside China and how the U.S. can counter these global threats.
+As part of NSI’s ongoing series, “A Spotlight on China’s Global Repression,” we were excited to host a discussion examining how China uses digital tools, such as social media platforms like WeChat and TikTok and its social credit system, to further the Chinese Communist Party’s repressive goals.
+Experts outlined the dangers these tactics pose inside and outside China and how the U.S. can counter these global threats.

 - Geoffrey Cain, NSI Fellow, Senior Fellow, Lincoln Network

 - Lindsay Gorman, Senior Fellow, Emerging Technologies, Alliance for Securing Democracy, German Marshall Fund

 - Yaqiu Wang, Senior China Researcher, Human Rights Watch

 - Suzanne Wilson Heckenberg, NSI Advisory Board member, President of the Intelligence and National Security Alliance (moderator)

 Geoffrey Cain is an award-winning foreign correspondent, author, technologist, and scholar of East and Central Asia.
 His first book, Samsung Rising: The Inside Story of the South Korean Giant That Set Out to Beat Apple and Conquer Tech, from a decade of his coverage of the world’s largest technology conglomerate, was published in March 2020 by Currency at Penguin Random House.
 It was longlisted for the Financial Times and McKinsey Business Book of the Year award, and was named a Cult of Mac best tech book of 2020.